 Emperor Xerxes the Great commanding the Persian Navy at the Battle of Salamis

 Beautiful young women were gathered to the palace from every province.
 Esther was advanced for this role by Mordecai, her adoptive father and guardian.
 For 12 months each woman underwent beauty treatments and Educational Importance of Royal Manners and Etiquettes in the Harem.
 They were then given anything they wanted or wished for to take with them from the Harem to the King’s palace.
 Most women chose luxurious colourful dresses, wore heavy makeup and carried as much gold and diamond jewellery as they could carry in order to catch the Kings Eyes and attention.
 When it was time for Esther to go to the king’s palace, she chose the simplest white dress she could find, wore minimum makeup and jewellery.
 Xerxes liked Esther more than he did any of the other young and beautiful women.
 None of them pleased him as much as she did, and right away he fell in love with her natural beauty, simplicity, sincerity and intellect and crowned her to be his wife and queen.
 In honor of Esther he gave a big dinner for his leaders and officials.
-Then he declared a holiday everywhere in his kingdom and gave expensive gifts.
+Then he declared a holiday everywhere in his vast kingdom along with all the twenty-five countries that were part of his empire and gave expensive gifts to everyone.
 Both Esther and her adoptive father Mordecai became favourites in the Persian court.
-The name “” comes from the Persian word: “star”.

 Shahbanu Esther Welcomed by Emperor Xerxes the Great